jolly-io/jolly-io/README.md

 My name is Jolly Ogbolè

 - I've been using python, R and SQL for about five years
-- I'm currently learning Survival Analysis
+- I'm currently learning API Integration and Deployment